Vandalia Railroad (1905–1917): Equipment

 The Vandalia Railroad was a PRR subsidiary for most of the twentieth century.
 PRR was known for equipment standardization and as such, all properties and subsidiaries operated with standardized PRR equipment.

 Traffic

 Freight traffic was the primary use of the Vandalia Railroad.
 Studebaker loaded trucks for shipment south.
 Passenger trains were operated, including football specials for the University of Notre Dame.
 The university is located a few miles north of the station.

 Abandonment

-Despite the shutdown of most Studebaker operations in South Bend, abandonment was delayed until the Conrail consolidation.
+Despite the shutdown of most Studebaker operations in South Bend in December 1963, abandonment was delayed until the Conrail consolidation.
 At that time, Conrail had three routes to/through South Bend and the Vandalia Railroad was deemed redundant.
 It has been abandoned piecemeal from the city border northward, with online industries served from trains based on the former NYC territory.

+Into the 2000s a remannt of the Vandalia Line and its connection to the former NYC tracks on the west were retained in South Bend to just past Ewing Avenue by Norfolk Southern to service Hanson Cold Storage.
+In 2014 NS formally abandoned it and the tracks were taken up as NS.

+From 1985 to 1990 a short segment of the PRR Vandalia line to South Bend in Plymouth, IN, was operated as the Plymouth Short Line (PSLL).

 Remnants

 The depot in South Bend still stands as a business.
-The tracks to the South still stand to Ewing Street, but are not in use.
-The tracks west to the Kankakee Belt connection still stand and are rarely used.
+The former spur to Hanson Storage just south of Ewing Avenue that came off the Vandalia line is still in place.

+The depot in Plymouth, IN, which served both the Vandalia Line to South Bend as well as the PRR mainline to Chicago is still in place and owned by CSX.
+A short piece of connecting track between the two lines is embedded in the pavement.

+A short piece of track is left in place just north of Chippewa Avenue in South Bend that formerly connected the PRR line to another Studebaker plant on the city's south side.
+In later years, it was used by AM General and serviced by Penn Central and Conrail.